How to Create an Amazon Seller Account (2023 Guide)

-We’ve compiled a list of common questions we’ve seen asked when creating a seller account and starting a successful amazon business.
+We’ve compiled a list of common questions we’ve seen asked when creating a seller account and starting a successful Amazon business.

 Is selling on Amazon free?

 A free seller account is possible, but it comes with a catch.
 An individual seller account has no monthly fee but costs $0.99 per unit sold, plus other fees.
-Additionally, you’ll likely miss out on other critical features like the buy box.
+You’ll likely miss out on other critical features like the buy box.
 We believe there’s very little reason to have an individual seller account.